KEEPING LORD'S WORLD CLASS

 The partnership is part of the wider MCC Spirit of Cricket initiative to encourage children to play hard and play fair.

-Watch: The 2013 MCC Spirit of Cricket Assembly video
+The 2014 MCC Spirit of Cricket Assembly video

 MCC is passionate about promoting the game and the Spirit of Cricket to children and young people all over the world.